Standard and Process

 Examples of secure protocols include, but are not limited to TLS, IPSEC, SSH, HTTPS.

 See the Log Management Standard for firewall log requirements.

 A network firewalling technology (e.g. port or IP address filtering) must be used to help protect the computer systems and networked devices.
 A network firewall is most often an appliance installed into a network for the purpose of controlling access to hosts or networks.

 Maintain a general document that classifies applications and traffic and explains the need and use on your devices and network behind the firewall.

-Where documentation is required, maintain detailed documentation for the requirements and business justification for each rule.
-Periodically review the documentation and firewall ruleset to ensure that they are still needed and are correctly implemented.
-Document all reviews and changes to the firewall ruleset.
+Periodically review the documentation and firewall rules to ensure that they are still needed and are correctly implemented.
+Document all reviews and changes to the firewall rules.
 Follow the appropriate change control process for firewall rule changes.